chungkw/sequelize_tutorial/tutorial/06_Many-to-Many.md

 });
 ```

+The pattern here is kind of confusing:

+- `foreignKey` refers to the column that will have the id of what is on the left, ie `Games` in `Games.belongsToMany(...)`.
+- `as` refers to the relationship of the right-side model to the left-side model.

 ### Optional Singular and Plural

 If you want to set your own singular/plural forms of the relationship alias, you can do the following: